Are you ready to learn about arterial blood gases and ABG interpretation? I sure hope so because that is what this study guide is all about.

 65. Before connecting the sample syringe to an adult arterial line stopcock, what should you do?

-Aspirate at least 5mL of fluid or blood using a wasted syringe.
+You should first aspirate at least 5 mL of fluid or blood using a wasted syringe.

 66. What is the equipment needed for capillary blood sampling?